 Hunting Toys & Balls

 Evoke your four-legged friend’s hunting instincts!
-In this category you can find all kinds of toys that encourage your cat to chase, hunt or trace the ‘prey’.
+In the hunting toys & balls category you can find all kinds of toys that encourage your cat to chase, hunt or trace the ‘prey’.
 Think of toy balls and fluffy mice toys – they will surely keep your cat engaged for hours.
 Did you already take a look at the KONG Cat Wild Tails?
 These plush toy balls have a long tail that will attract your cat’s attention and provides lots of playtime.

 Do you want to challenge your cat’s intelligence?
 Or does your cat always love to explore the room?
 Use some interactive toys to really challenge your cat!
 These toys really stimulate all senses and guarantee hours of fun.
 Vetsend has different puzzles for your cat.
 Depending on your cat’s skill, you can choose easy or more difficult toys.
 The Holt Games puzzles are perfect for beginners.
 Your cat will be encouraged to keep playing as the main goal is to find the hidden treat.